Robert42/cairo_xcb_alpha_test/README.md

 AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ```
-Not that this license is only for my modifications and not the original code.
+**Note that this license is only for my modifications and not the original code.**

 | Info |
 | ---  |